barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 Deep Learning is coool.
 But expensive.
 Lets see what options do we have for training deep models.

-Naturally, one would need a pretty big machine to do real interesting stuff.
+Naturally, one would need a pretty big machine to do really interesting stuff.

 <p><a href="https://commons.wikimedia.org/wiki/File:Inside_Z9_2094.jpg#/media/File:Inside_Z9_2094.jpg"><img src="https://upload.wikimedia.org/wikipedia/commons/6/6d/Inside_Z9_2094.jpg" alt="Inside Z9 2094.jpg" height="480" width="384"></a></p>